connectrpc/connect-swift/Tests/ConnectLibraryTests/proto/README.md

-This directory contains `.proto` files that are used to communicate with the crosstest server when running tests.
+This directory contains `.proto` files that are used to communicate with the conformance server when running tests.